Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Numerical Illustrations

 which is close to \eqref{fkdv} with $\alpha = 1.999$ up to constant coefficients.
 The one-soliton solution \cite{dutta2015convergence,dwivedi2023stability} of the KdV equation \eqref{kdveqn1} is given by

 Let $u_0(x) = u(x,0)$ be the initial condition associated with the fractional KdV equation \eqref{usualkdvbo} with $\alpha=1.999$ and the KdV equation \eqref{kdveqn1}.
-We compute the solution of \eqref{fkdv} at time $t = 2$ using the fully discrete scheme \eqref{eqn_fdfsgscheme}, with the dispersion coefficient $\varepsilon = 1$, and compare with the solution \eqref{onesol} of the KdV equation \eqref{kdveqn1}.
-We use the parameters $L=15$, $T=2$ and time step $\Delta t = 1/(N\norm{u_0}_\infty)$ in the subsequent numerical simulations.
+We compute the solution of \eqref{fkdv} at time $t = 2$ using the fully discrete scheme \eqref{eqn_fdfsgscheme}, with the dispersion coefficient $\varepsilon = 1$, and compare it with the solution \eqref{onesol} of the KdV equation \eqref{kdveqn1}.

-Figure \ref{fig:kdv2onsol} shows the numerical approximation $U^N_\varepsilon$ of the fractional KdV equation \eqref{fkdv} for various values of $\alpha$ at time $t = 2$.
-It compares the numerical results with the asymptotic solution $u$ of the KdV equation \eqref{kdvellson}, highlighting the accuracy of the spectral Galerkin scheme \eqref{eqn_fdfsgscheme} as $\alpha$ approaches to $2$.
+Figure \ref{fig:kdv2onsol} shows the numerical approximation $U_{\varepsilon,N}$ of the fractional KdV equation \eqref{fkdv} for various values of $\alpha$ at time $t = 2$.
+It compares the numerical results with the asymptotic solution $u$ of the KdV equation \eqref{kdvellson}, highlighting the accuracy of the spectral Galerkin scheme \eqref{eqn_fdfsgscheme} as $\alpha$ approaches $2$.
 The results suggest how varying $\alpha$ affects the dispersive properties of the solutions.
-The figure illustrates that as $\alpha$ gets closer to $2$, the numerical solution converges to the usual KdV solution \eqref{onesol}, showing a convergence pattern and confirmed by the Table \ref{tab:TableKdVCN}.
-Moreover, Table \ref{tab:TableKdVCN} depicts that the integral quantities $I^i_N,~i=1,2,3$ are conserved in the discrete set up.
+The figure illustrates that as $\alpha$ gets closer to $2$, the numerical solution converges to the usual KdV solution \eqref{onesol}, showing a convergence pattern and confirmed by Table \ref{tab:TableKdVCN}.
+Moreover, Table \ref{tab:TableKdVCN} depicts that the integral quantities $I^i_N,~i=1,2,3$ are conserved in the discrete setup.